-Best Buenos Aires Places presents the famous Elizabethan style English Tower, now called the Monumental Tower located next to the Plaza San Martin in Barrio Retiro.
+Best of Buenos Aires: the famous Elizabethan-style English Tower, now called the Monumental Tower is located next to the Plaza San Martin in Barrio Retiro.

 English Tower (Monumental Tower)

-The English Tower (Torre de los Ingleses) is the contribution of British residents from Buenos Aires to commemorate the 100th anniversary of the Argentinean revolution of 26th of May.
+The English Tower (Torre de Los Ingleses) is the contribution of British residents from Buenos Aires to commemorate the 100th anniversary of the Argentinean revolution of the 26th of May.

 Situated in the center of the British Square (Plaza Britannia) in front of the railroad station Retiro, the tower was designed by an English architect Sir Ambrose Poynter.
 As an “all-British” donation, the tower was built by British engineers Hopkins and Gardom, entirely with materials imported from England (only sand and water were local).
 The tower’s cornerstone was laid in late 1910 but it took long 6 years to complete the structure which was finally inaugurated on May 24th, 1916.

-The square-footprint tower is built in an Elizabethan-style and reaches the height of 75.5m (247ft).
+The square-footprint tower is built in an Elizabethan-style and reaches a height of 75.5m (247ft).
 It is topped by an octagonal copper-roofed cupola.

-The tower stands on a platform with the access stairs on each side.
-The main entrance on the west-side is decorated with the emblems of the British Empire –Thistle of Scotland, Tudor’s (English) Rose, Welsh Dragon and Irish Shamrock (three-leafed clover).
+The tower stands on a platform with access stairs on each side.
+The main entrance on the west-side is decorated with the emblems of the British Empire –Thistle of Scotland, Tudor’s (English) Rose, Welsh Dragon, and Irish Shamrock (three-leafed clover).

 Above the main entrance there are shields of Argentina and Great Britain and an inscription: